-With more than 2,000 Surface devices in the hands of coaches and players, Microsoft technology helps power 269 NFL games in a year, the Surface has become ubiquitous on the sidelines.
+With more than 2,000 Surface devices in the hands of coaches and players, powering 335 NFL games in a year, the Surface has become ubiquitous on the sidelines.

-Learn more about how Microsoft collaborated closely with the NFL, coaches, and players to develop its Surface Sideline Viewing System (SVS).
+The NFL collaborated closely with Microsoft—consulting with coaches and players—to develop its Surface Sideline Viewing System (SVS).
 SVS provides insights to improve game-time performance and coaching, helping players adjust their tactics in near real time.
-That’s why NFL Clubs now rely on that technology to better analyze opponents game plans, review plays and formations from multiple angles, and add speed to strategizing that’s essential both on and off the field.
+That’s why NFL Clubs now rely on that technology to better analyze opponents’ game plans, review plays and formations from multiple angles, and add speed to strategizing that’s essential both on and off the field.

 An ever-adapting NFL

 When the 2020-21 season went virtual, the NFL tapped Microsoft technology to adapt—and thrive.
 Surface and Teams rose to the occasion as the go-to technology for broadcasters and virtual fan experiences.

 Now, with stadiums filled again this season, the NFL is using a robust set of tools to fuel better prep, better play, and more passionate fans than ever.